knoxfighter/arcdps-killproof.me-plugin/README.md

 The UI is updated to a table version, as soon, as arcdps is updating to the new ImGui version 1.80 (will be around christmas).

 ![Ingame screenshot](screenshot.png)

-## Contact
-For any errors, feature requests and question, simply open a new issue here.

 ## Development